mr4tt/zotbot/README.md

 - [donnemartin/system-design-primer: Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.](https://github.com/donnemartin/system-design-primer#security)

 # stories
+- [The Worms that Ate the Universe](https://www.uncannymagazine.com/article/the-worms-that-ate-the-universe/) - The planet of the worms is a cold, barren, sunless place.
+The worms do not think.
+They feel nothing but hunger, and so they eat.
+They eat through the planet’s surface.
+They eat through the planet’s molten core.
+Over time, the planet grows speckled and spongelike, riddled with tunnels and holes.
+But the worms don’t […]

 - [Three Views of a Parking Lot](https://www.sundaymorningtransport.com/p/three-views-of-a-parking-lot) - We are excited to kick off the month of October with a new, free, story from Ken Liu today!

 - [Wikihistory](https://reactormag.com/wikihistory/) - Wikihistory by Desmond Warzel